 Anne Summers AO can be described as someone who is always in the vanguard as a feminist, journalist, author, editor and publisher.

-Now that the issue of domestic violence is on the national agenda, we recall that 41 years ago, Anne Summers lead the charge into an abandoned building in Sydney and co-founded Elsie, the first women’s refuge in Australia.
+Forty one years ago, Anne Summers led the charge into an abandoned building in Sydney and co-founded Elsie, the first women’s refuge in Australia.

 She again led the way in her revelatory and now classic book Damned Whores and God’s Police, which was published in 1975.
 It showed how the Madonna or Whore polarity in attitudes toward women, derived from Australia’s colonial past, had become entrenched and influenced Australia’s subsequent political and social culture.